Find out more about adoption and the joy of siblings

 "Bringing up any two and six year old is a challenge, but these two came with all the adoption baggage and it is the greatest challenge we have taken on, but one we would never change.
 We're so lucky that their sibling bond is undeniably strong and it can only help them in years to come."

 Cllr Paul McLain, cabinet member for children and young people, said: "Finding permanent homes for children in care is a priority for us.

 "Our aim for all children is to give them the best possible life chances, which means offering the opportunity to adopt to the widest possible range of people.
 We need people from across the county to come forward and consider adoption, especially the adoption of sibling groups."

-Gloucestershire County Council is looking for people from all walks of life to adopt, regardless of gender, sexuality, religion or age (as long as you are over 21).
+Gloucestershire County Council is looking for people from all walks of life to adopt, regardless of sex, sexuality, religion or age (as long as you are over 21).
 All children are different, and to meet their needs, there is a need for a wide variety of people to come forward.